-- 195. College Band PLUS.
-(2 hours) A large instrumental ensemble experience in the preparation and performance of a variety of music composed, arranged, or transcribed for wind and percussion instruments.
-Varying musical eras and styles are explored each semester with an emphasis on connections with other art forms, artists, and authors.
-Participation in Band PLUS would include membership in the Tiger Symphonic Band and may also include membership in the Fighting Tiger Grrr...
-Pep Band.
-Partial fulfillment of the Area of Inquiry [AOI] requirement in Fine Arts may be met with successful completion of this course.
-Participation is open to students from across campus with the permission of the Director. - 305.
-Tunes for Twangers A History of Country Music.
+Fall and Spring - 147.
+Liberal Arts Voice.
+(2 hours) Group instruction in singing.
+The course will also include the following segments: development of music-reading skills, basic anatomy and function of the breathing and vocal mechanisms, maintaining vocal health, major composers and performers of vocal repertoire, styles of vocal repertoire and an introduction to singer's diction.
+Required of elective choir scholarship recipients in their first year.
+Partial fulfillment of the Area of Inquiry Requirement [AOI] in Fine Arts may be met by successful completion of this course. - 149.
+Liberal Arts Piano Lab.
+(2 hours) Group instruction for students with limited or no background playing the piano.
+The course will also include the following topics: reading music, major piano composers and performers, representative piano works from the last three centuries, the evolution of the instrument, and piano maintenance.
+Partial fulfillment of the Area of Inquiry Requirement [AOI] in Fine Arts may be met by successful completion of this course.
+Fall and Spring - 305.
+Tunes for Twangers-a History of Country Music.
 (2 hours) Tunes for Twangers will present a history of country music in the United States.
-It is important to note that it is "a" history, not "the" history of that which we know as country music.
-Through reading, discussion, listening, and reflecting, the early influences of country music through the music of today shall be examined with an emphasis on societal patterns that have always shaped this American art form.
-Partial fulfillment of the Area of Inquiry Requirement [AOI] in Fine Arts may be met by successful completion of this course. - 307.
+It is important to note that it is "a" history not "the" history of that which we know as country music.
+Through reading, discussion, listening and reflecting the early influences of country music through the music of today shall be examined with an emphasis on societal patterns that have always shaped this American art form.
+Partial fulfillment of the Area of Inquiry Requirement [AOI] in Fine Arts may be met by successful completion of this course.
+This course carries a Cultural Awareness Flag (C) in the Foundations and Core Program. - 307.
 History of Rock Music.
-(3 hours) Study of the origins, characteristics, and stylistic development of rock and roll music from the early 1950s through the 1990s.
-Partial fulfillment of the Area of Inquiry Requirement [AOI] in Fine Arts may be met by successful completion of this course.
+(3 hours) Study of the origins, characteristics and stylistic development of rock and roll music from the early 1950s through the 1990s.
+Partial fulfillment of the Area of Inquiry Requirement [AOI] in Fine Arts may be met by successful completion of this course,